OpenNebula/docs/source/design_and_installation/quick_starts/qs_vdc.rst

 |qs_vdc1|

 Step 2.
-Create a vDC Group
+Create a VDC Group
 ================================================================================

 We can now create the new :ref:`group <manage_groups>`, named also 'web-dev'.
-This group, or vDC, will have a special admin user, 'web-dev-admin'.
-This admin user will be able to create new users inside the vDC.
+This group, or VDC, will have a special admin user, 'web-dev-admin'.
+This admin user will be able to create new users inside the VDC.

 When a new group is created, you will also have the opportunity to configure different options, like the available :ref:`Sunstone views <suns_views>`.
-Another thing that can be configured is if the virtual resources will be shared for all the users of the vDC, or private.
+Another thing that can be configured is if the virtual resources will be shared for all the users of the VDC, or private.

 .. code::